Corporate Governance: Supply Chain Sustainability Risk Analysis in Latvia

 General obligations on supply chain analysis in Latvia

 “Know Your Business Partner”, both towards the supply and delivery side, itself is a relatively new corporate concept.
 In its core there is an obligation to manage the company’s business partners relationship and their associated risks to ensure that the company does not contribute to the tax evasion, money loundering, to the wealth of the subjects under the sanctions or similar.
-Such obligations are mandatory for any company regardless of its size, industry, turnover, or any other criterion.
+Such obligations are mandatory for any company regardless of its size, industry, turnover or any other criterion.

-The general supply chain investigation standard in Latvia does not go beyond the minimum set of requirements as adopted by the EU institutions, except some specific additional requirements in preventing money loundering and the applicability of external sanctions regimes, such as the USA`s OFAC sanctions.
+The general supply chain investigation standard in Latvia does not go beyond the minimum set of requirements as adopted by the EU institutions, except some specific additional requirements in preventing money laundering and the applicability of external sanctions regimes, such as the USA OFAC sanctions.
 Subsequently, the companies originating from Latvia will usually have more detailed internal processes on the above listed topics.
-And, on the contrary, the foreign companies entering the Latvian market must pay additional attention to these issues to ensure the full compliance.
+And, on the contrary, the foreign companies entering the Latvian market must pay an additional attention to these issues to ensure the full compliance.

 Supply chain sustainability risk analysis as a part of corporate governance

-However, since the public discussions on the importance of corporate governance, including its link to a company's financial performance in the medium and long term, that started during the period of the Code's preparation, the awareness of Latvian companies on these issues has grown significantly.
+However, since the public discussions on the importance of corporate governance, including its link to a company's financial performance in the medium and long term, during the period of the Code's preparation, the awareness of Latvian companies on these issues has grown significantly.
 It is also worth noting that lenders, especially banks, are taking a closer look at the corporate governance model of companies.

-Among the key principles of corporate governance, such as the development of a corporate strategy, the establishment of an internal culture; a code of conduct and appropriate internal and external control systems, etc., the Code also includes guidance on risk management and the need for appropriate legal risk management policies.
+Among the key principles of corporate governance, such as the development of a corporate strategy, the establishment of an internal culture and a Code of Conduct, appropriate internal and external control systems, etc., the Code also includes guidance on risk management and the need for appropriate legal risk management policies.
 The Counterparty Research Policy is one of the three legal compliance policies recommended by the Code, alongside the Personal Data Processing Policy and the Sanctions Risk Management Policy.
 Although the Code does not specifically address the necessity for a supply chain risk analysis, it is an essential part of counterparty due diligence.
 One of the tools increasingly used for supply chain risk management in Latvia is the development and application of company-specific Supplier Code of Conduct.
-These codes of conduct usually include not only the minimum requirements of the draft directive on due diligence in the field of corporate sustainability, but also other conditions for the cooperation with the company, such as the requirement for the business partner to ensure non-discrimination of its employees, decent working conditions, protection of personal data, etc.
+These codes of conduct usually include not only the minimum requirements of the draft Directive on due diligence in the field of corporate sustainability, but also other conditions for the cooperation with the company, such as the requirement for the business partner to ensure non-discrimination of its employees, decent working conditions, protection of personal data, etc.

-As of March 19, 2022, Latvia is required to comply with the principles of the Code in both entirely and partly state-owned companies.
+As of 19 March 2022, Latvia is required to comply with the principles of the Code in both wholly and partly state-owned companies.
 Accordingly, these companies are now obliged to carry out supply chain due diligence and to implement appropriate sustainability measures when collaborating with their business partners.
 However, when planning deliveries to business partners in Latvia, it is important that companies in Germany and other countries know that the local business partner, a state-owned company, will carry out a supply chain due diligence, whereas other companies can currently do so at their own discretion.
 Despite this voluntary principle, the intangible qualities of a business partner, such as reputation, are of increasing importance in Latvia.

 Deutschland Weltweit Search Menu